jrhml05/pageant_tabulator/README.md

 email: judge5@mail.com
 password: mrmsuepjudge5

-# For candidates image, please follow the size and format been used in this app, and rename it to 1-24.
+# For candidates image, please follow the size and format been used in this app, and rename it according to candidate number (eg. 1.jpg).

+- public/assets/img/mr
-- public/assets/img/mb
+- public/assets/img/ms